ashleydavis/rfsd-web-page-eleventy/src/outline.md

 ### Notes

-- A new chapter just on automated testing, focusing on test driven development (TDD).
-- The previous incarnation of this chapter was going to be more generally about testing, but I may now have enough content to justify an enitire chapter on automated testing.
-I may later add a chapter on general testing, I might still wrap that up into this chapter or I might include more on testing in the debugging and problem solving chapter.
 - Still want to find a home for these topics:
   - Stress testing the photo gallery with 1k photos
   - Testing the backend with Supertest